Dito (footballer): Coaching career

 Dito's biggest achievement as a coach was managing S.C.
 Salgueiros over the course of three top-flight campaigns, being dismissed after the tenth round of 1999–2000 as the Paranhos team eventually retained their status.
 In 2009 he returned to his first club Braga, being appointed at the junior sides.

-In July 2011, after guiding Braga District to the UEFA Regions' Cup, Dito returned to the senior game with Varzim S.C. of the third tier.
+In July 2011, having guided the Braga District to the UEFA Regions' Cup, Dito returned to the senior game with Varzim S.C. of the third tier.
 He fulfilled his aim of winning promotion, doing so as champions in his only season, but then quit due to disputes with the board including an alleged four-month backlog in wages.

 On 5 April 2017, Dito came back to the professional game after over a decade's hiatus, taking over F.C.
 Famalicão for the rest of the second division season.
 The following 22 January, he left by mutual consent.

 Dito was hired by S.C.
 Covilhã of the same league on 27 May 2018.
 He left on 9 October, again by agreement between both parties, with the side second bottom.

 In the 2019 off-season, Dito was appointed general manager at hometown club Gil Vicente FC, recently returned to the top tier.

 Personal life

 Dito's father, Spaniard Eduardo Cameselle Mendez, played for Gil Vicente in the 1950s.
 His nephew, also named Eduardo, was also a footballer.

-Dito died on 3 September 2020, aged 58.
+On 3 September 2020, as he was watching Gil Vicente in pre-season training in Melgaço, Dito suffered a heart attack and died shortly after at the Monção Hospital.